Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. In the Unlaunch menu, go to OPTIONS

-    1. Set NO BUTTON or a button of your choice to the akmenu-next that says `BOOT.NDS` (or `akmenu-next.dsi` applicable) on the bottom screen
+    1. Set NO BUTTON or a button of your choice to the akmenu-next that says `BOOT.NDS` (or `akmenu-next.dsi` if applicable) on the bottom screen

 === "Nintendo 3DS"

     !!! note

         This requires a modded Nintendo 3DS system.
 If your Nintendo 3DS is not modded, please follow [3ds.hacks.guide](https://3ds.hacks.guide) to install it.
+This guide is also applicable to the Nintendo 2DS & New 2DS XL but will be referenced as a 3DS in the steps below.

     #### Installing AKMenu-Next Nintendo 3DS Edition